isaac-steele/Pong/README.md

 ## Setup
 - Have two UCFK4's connected to the same computer
-- Navigate to the group_521 directory
+- Navigate to the "group_521" directory
-- Run make program twice
+- Run "make program" twice

 ## How To Play
 - Have your UCFK4 rotated horizontally so that the navswitch is on the side closest to you